VenimK/pixa-prompt-enhancer/README.md

     Navigate to `http://127.0.0.1:8000` in your web browser.

 3.  **How to use the application:**
-    -   **Optional: Analyze an Image:**
+    -   **Optional: Analyze Image(s):**
-        -   Drop an image or click to upload a reference image.
+        -   Drag & drop or click to select up to 2 images.
-        -   Click the "Analyze Image" button to get a description of the image.
-This description will be used to enhance your prompt.
+        -   Use per-slot controls to Replace/Remove A or B. You can also add a second image later.
+        -   Click "Analyze Image".
+The app returns a structured Combined analysis and labeled "Reference A" / "Reference B" summaries.
+        -   When you replace or remove an image, analysis auto-refreshes to keep references in sync.
     -   **Enhance Your Prompt:**
         -   Select the prompt type (Image, VEO, or WAN2).
         -   Choose an AI model (for Image prompts).